Causal-Adapter: Taming Text-to-Image Diffusion for Faithful Counterfactual Generation: Extended Related Works [Appendix:table_of_contents] [Back to Contents]

 \paragraph{Text-to-Image based Editing} aims to manipulate existing images according to user-provided natural language instructions~\citep{brooks2023instructpix2pix}.
 Most approaches rely on an inversion process~\citep{song2020denoising}, where the image is projected into a latent state and then synthesized under modified conditions~\citep{hertz2023prompttoprompt,ho2022classifier}.
-However, DDIM inversion and classifier-free guidance often often interfere with each other, leading to a trade-off between preserving essential content and achieving faithful edits~\citep{ju2023direct,huberman2024edit,kynkaanniemi2024applying}.
+However, DDIM inversion and classifier-free guidance often often interfere with each other, leading to a trade-off between preserving essential content and achieving faithful edits~\citep{ju2023direct,huberman2024edit,kynkaanniemi2024applying,cao2025causalctrl}.
 To mitigate this, Null-text inversion~\citep{mokady2023null} learns a null embedding to account for reconstruction discrepancies, while ~\citet{dong2023prompt} optimizes conditional embeddings to reduce information loss in unconditional guidance.
 Yet, both methods require costly per-sample optimization.
 Subsequent works~\citep{ju2023direct,xu2024inversion,miyake2025negative} improve efficiency by recording residual losses between conditional and unconditional embeddings and re-injecting them during editing, to stabilize edits and preserving content.
 Textual inversion~\citep{gal2023an} improves content preservation by disentangling single concepts: it learns new text embeddings from a few personalized images to represent objects in novel contexts.
-Extending this, \citet{vinker2023concept} decomposes concept embeddings into sub-concepts via learned vectors injected into the latent space of T2I model, while \citet{jin2024image} performs multi-concept disentanglement using adjective-based prompts and contrastive optimization.
-Despite these advances, generic T2I based editing remains inadequate for counterfactual generation.
-Current methods rely heavily on prompt engineering to achieve reliable edits and lack explicit, learnable SCM over semantic attributes.
-As a result, they struggle to ensure both causal faithfulness and identity preservation in counterfactual image generation.
+Extending this, \citet{vinker2023concept} decomposes concept embeddings into sub-concepts via learned vectors injected into the latent space of T2I model, while \citet{jin2024image} performs multi-concept disentanglement using adjective-based prompts and contrastive optimization. \citet{lyu2024one} propose a one-dimensional non-invasive adapter that modulates concept semi-permeability in frozen diffusion models for concept erosion, and \citet{yeganeh2025latent} address domain shift in medical imaging, supporting counterfactual-like edits such as aging or disease progression without explicit structural constraints.
+Despite these advances, generic T2I editing remains insufficient for causal counterfactual generation.
+Existing methods depend heavily on prompt manipulation and do not incorporate a learnable structural causal model (SCM).
+They make no use of observed semantic attributes or a predefined causal graph, and therefore cannot enforce that edits follow correct causal dependencies.
+As a result, current T2I-based editing techniques struggle to simultaneously maintain causal faithfulness and identity preservation in counterfactual image generation.